π§ͺ Material Experiments

 -

-🔵 Cobalt Blue Sand
+π΅ Cobalt Blue Sand

 From bottle to brick to building

-We mixed the vibrant blue sand into experimental plasters, testing its workability, colorfastness, and structural integrity.
+Glass Half Full is a New Orleans based company turning recycled glass into sand for coastal restoration, flood protection, and yes, building.
+When we saw they were offering βcobalt blue sand", crushed from blue glass bottles, ground to a fine powder we saw an opportunity.We mixed the vibrant blue sand into experimental plasters, testing its workability, colorfastness, and structural integrity.
 The result was a striking, pigmented plaster that requires no synthetic dyes or industrial pigments.
-The blue echoes the water, the sky, and the glass bottles that once held medicine, wine, and hope.
+The blue echoes the water, the sky, and the glass bottles that once held medicine, spirits, and hope.

 What we learned: